 All staff are required to complete appropriate training – please see the full list of modules and an explanation of role-based Training Requirements below.

 The provision of Information Management and Security and GDPR Training is one of the key tools we have to develop the awareness and knowledge of all our staff and enhance the security of our University.

 Our Training Policy (IM02: Training Policy) is part of our comprehensive Information Management Policy Framework, designed to ensure everyone engages in appropriate training, to be compliant with the University’s obligations and regulatory guidelines and to understand the risks and requirements inherent in their role.

 You can access all the relevant polices here: Security and Information Management Policies.

 Why is this important?

 In response to regulatory requirements to have a fully trained workforce and the wider security needs of our University, we have extended our staff Information Management and Security and GDPR Training.

-The two existing training modules are now reinforced by seven additional modules.
+The two existing 'Foundation' training modules are now reinforced by seven additional 'Standard' modules.
 These additional modules are available to us through an existing service contract and, while the content is not perfect, they significantly improve the scope and depth of our security and information management training provision.
 Some specialist training for those working with sensitive data or protected groups will also be added.
 The full list of nine modules is here and can be accessed directly from these links: